-Time: 5 minutes.
-Makes about 300 grams
+Makes: about 300 grams

 - 600 grams cream

 - Insert Butterfly into Thermomix bowl.
 Pour in cream.
 Whip on speed 4 for about 1 minute 15 seconds or until the buttermilk separates from the cream.
 You will know the buttermilk has separated because there will be a little milky splatter on the Measuring Cup and it will shake a little.
 Let the machine continue for a second or two, then stop it.

-Pour out the buttermilk, using the basket as a strainer.
+- Pour out the buttermilk, using the basket as a strainer.
 The buttermilk is great for marinating chicken and used in baking and pancakes.

-Rinse the butter.
+- Rinse the butter.
 Tip in 500 grams icy cold water and mix for 3 seconds/speed 4.
 Rinse and repeat.
 This diluted buttermilk can be added to soup, smoothies or discarded.
 The cleaner the butter, the longer it keeps.

-Store butter in fridge or freezer as is, or add desired flavours before rolling into logs and storing.
+- Store butter in fridge or freezer as is, or add desired flavours before rolling into logs and storing.

-Flavoured butter ideas:
+Flavoured butter ideas

-Spreadable butter: add 20-40 grams vegetable oil to make spreadable butter.
+- Spreadable butter: add 20-40 grams vegetable oil to make spreadable butter.
 Blend for 5 seconds/speed 4, scraping down and repeating if necessary.

-Lemon and tarragon butter: add 10 grams tarragon leaves, the grated zest of half a lemon and a pinch of salt to make lemon and tarragon butter.
+- Lemon and tarragon butter: add 10 grams tarragon leaves, the grated zest of half a lemon and a pinch of salt to make lemon and tarragon butter.
 Blend for 5 seconds/speed 4, scraping down and repeating if necessary.

-Lemon and tarragon butter is great for roast chicken or steamed fish.
+- Lemon and tarragon butter is great for roast chicken or steamed fish.

-Cafe de Paris butter: add 3 anchovies, 10 grams capers, 1 teaspoon Dijon mustard, 1 clove chopped and sautÃ©ed garlic, 10 chopped chives, few sprigs parsley and 1 teaspoon curry powder.
+- Cafe de Paris butter: add 3 anchovies, 10 grams capers, 1 teaspoon Dijon mustard, 1 clove chopped and sautéed garlic, 10 chopped chives, few sprigs parsley and 1 teaspoon curry powder.
 Blend for 10 seconds/speed 5, scraping down and repeating if necessary.

-Cafe de Paris butter is great for steak.
+- Cafe de Paris butter is great for steak.

-Chicken skin butter: place the skin from two chicken breasts on an oven tray, sprinkle with salt, and weigh down with another tray.
-Toast for 10 minutes at 180 degrees, then remove weight from skin.
+- Chicken skin butter: place the skin from two chicken breasts on an oven tray, sprinkle with salt, and weigh down with another tray.
+Toast for 10 minutes at 180°C, then remove weight from skin.
 Toast for another 5-10 minutes or until crisp.
 Allow to cool.
 Blitz in TM for 5 seconds/speed 5.
 Add butter and salt to taste and blend for 5 seconds/speed 4, scraping down and repeating if necessary.

-Chicken skin butter is great for roast chicken and potatoes.
+- Chicken skin butter is great for roast chicken and potatoes.